NABBA HQ P.O. Box 1186 Brierley Hill West Midlands DY5 2GL

 NABBA RULES AND DEFINITIONS

 1. All competitors (both male and female) shall be NABBA members.
-It is the organiser’s responsibility to ensure that memberships are valid.
+It is the Area Show Organiser’s responsibility to ensure that memberships are valid.
 A closing date for entries of one week prior to the contest date is suggested, so that any doubtful memberships may be checked with NABBA HQ.
-Non-members may be allowed (at the discretion of the organiser) to join on the day of the contest on payment of membership fee to contest organiser.
-Membership card will be sent to the competitor on receipt of membership fee to NABBA HQ.
-Any organiser allowing non-members to enter without charging competitor(s) membership fee will be invoiced by NABBA for said fee(s).
+Non-members may be allowed (at the discretion of the Organiser) to join on the day of the contest with the payment of the membership fee to the contest Organiser.
+A Membership card will be sent to the Competitor on receipt of membership fee to NABBA HQ.
+Any Organiser allowing non-members to enter without charging competitor(s) membership fee will be invoiced by NABBA for said fee(s).
 Organiser will furnish NABBA HQ with all entry forms within seven days after the contest date.

 2. Judging shall be in three phases:

-6. At the discretion of the contest organiser tanning colour may be used.
+5. At the discretion of the contest Organiser, tanning colour may be used.

-9. Only NABBA approved judges shall officiate.
+8. Only NABBA approved Judges shall officiate.
 Organiser must invite judges well in advance and submit names of proposed judges to NABBA HQ.